navis-org/skeletor/README.md

 ## Documentation
 Please see the [documentation](https://navis-org.github.io/skeletor/) for details.

-The changelog can be found [here](https://github.com/navis-org/skeletor/blob/master/NEWS.md).
+The change log can be found [here](https://github.com/navis-org/skeletor/blob/master/NEWS.md).

 ## Quickstart
 For the impatient a quick example: